 In February 2012 the sixth group of students went out to Gambia and during their stay they had a stimulating and enlightening programme which included visiting the Abuko Nature Reserve, reptile farm and Katchikali Sacred Crocodile Pool.
 They had an audience with the Imam of the village Mosque, observed the village court in action and met the village Alaklo and elders.
 They were taught the local tribal language Mandinka, Tie dye, batik and Gambian dancing.
 They lived with a local village family for a day, met with the Youth Centre Committee and facilitated numeracy, literacy and art lessons with the children from the Nursery School.
 They went on a 'Roots' boat trip based on Alex Haley's bestselling novel visiting the village where Kunta Kinte was said to have been taken from as a slave, met with Kunta Kinte descendents and visited James Island where slaves were held in the fort before being taken across the Atlantic to America, the Caribbean and the UK.

 Students are now embarking on the second phase of the Project which is to provide financial support for the rebuilding of the Fandema Women's Skills Training Centre in Tujereng.
 The Centre works with women from Tujereng village and the surrounding areas aged 18 to 65, particularly those women who have had no education or have had to withdraw from education (often due to pregnancy) along with women who want to improve their life standards and opportunities.
 In December 2011 a fire destroyed all the Centres facilities including classrooms, offices, exile workshop, computers, sewing machines, text books, tie dye and cosmetic resources.
 The staff and women from the Centre are currently operating from a building loaned to them while the Skills Learning Centre is being rebuilt.
-Students from the College have already raised and sent out £360 which will be used to help purchase aluminium windows for one of the buildings being rebuilt and essentials text books for teaching, The students are intending to raise £10,000 over the next 2 years.
+Students from the College have already raised and sent out £360 which will be used to help purchase aluminium windows for one of the buildings being rebuilt and essentials text books and other resources for teaching, The students are intending to raise £8,000 over the next 2 years.

 For further information please contact Bill Scott, Student Support Manager Bill Scott (Project Manager) on 01458 844454 or by email: firstname.lastname@example.org